Kitura/kitura.dev/CONTRIBUTING.md

 1. Clone the kitura.io repo onto your machine:
 	`git clone https://github.com/IBM-Swift/kitura.io`
 2. Create a new branch for your development:
-	`git checkout -b <branch_Name>`
+	`git checkout -b <branch>`
-3. Once changes have been made open a PR against master and link to the corresponding issue if applicable.
+3. Once changes have been made, open a PR against master and link to the corresponding issue, if applicable.

 ### Changing an existing guide

 Kitura.io is written in HTML, CSS and JS.

-When editting existing topics you should adhere to the following guidelines.
-Doing so will provide styling for you.
+When editing existing topics you should adhere to the following guidelines, doing so will provide styling for you.

 #### Headings
-Use `<h1>` tags for the title of the page
+Use `<h1>` tags for the title of the page.

-Use `<h2>` tags for headers of sections
+Use `<h2>` tags for headers of sections.

 Use `<h3>` tags for sub headers.

-`<h4>` and `<h5>` also have styling included if further nesting is required.
+`<h4>` and `<h5>` also have styling included, if further nesting is required.

 #### Normal text/paragraphs
 Use the `<p>` tag for this.
-Not that spacing is added above and below these elements, so wrap an entire paragraph in a single <p> tag.
+NOTE that spacing is added above and below these elements, so wrap an entire paragraph in a single `<p>` tag.
 For single sentences use a `<p>` tag for each.

 #### Code Examples
 Swift code blocks should be wrapped in:
 ```
 <pre><code class="language-swift">

 </code></pre>
 ```
 Non-Swift code blocks and single code lines should be wrapped in:
 ```
 <pre><code>